Stockman-Jr/Creative-Spark/TESTING.md

   * **HTML**
 [W3C HTML Validator](https://jigsaw.w3.org/css-validator/validator) was used to validate the html written for the project.

+ * All but one of the pages checked out with no errors

 ![HTML Validation](assets/images/html-validation.png)

+On the post list page, I am using a crispy form template in the post for loop, as I need the comment form to be displayed on every post modal.
+Because of the crispy form setting id for the textarea automatically, errors were displayed because of multiple ids with the same name.
+I'm sure there might be a way around this, but I ran out of time to try and fix this.

   * **CSS**
   [W3C CSS Validator](https://jigsaw.w3.org/css-validator/validator) was used to validate CSS written for this project, no issues were found.